RokasBal/c-code-style/README.md

 - Use tabs for indentations
 - Use 1 tab per indent level
-- Do not put spaces between keyword and pening bracket
+- Do not put spaces between keyword and opening bracket
 ```c
 /* OK */
 if(condition)